GedMullen/2016-2017/java.md

 <br>g) Edit A Sale
 <br>h) List Sales
 <br>
-<br>If the user logs in as a customer display the following options:
+<br>If the user logs in as a customer then check the username and password corresponds to one of the customer objects you created and output the menu below otherwise display "Invalid Login" and prompt the user again.
 <br>
 <br>a) Edit Profile
 <br>b) Search For A House
 <br>
+1 - Minimum Requirements 1-8
 <br>5 .
 Implement the "Add Customer" menu option.
+Prompt the user for all the information required to create a Customer object then check that it works by logging in as that customer.
 # Week 19
 <br>1 .
 [Image Formats](http://www.sitepoint.com/gif-jpg-png-whats-difference/)
 <br>2 .
 [When to use PNGs](http://lifehacker.com/learn-when-to-use-jpeg-gif-or-png-with-this-graphic-1669336151)